Skip to main content

 Pre-Candidacy

 Each year you will participate in a comprehensive progress review.
-The pre-candidacy students will be contacted by the Coordinators to schedule the in-person reviews with their Mentors and the Co-directors and to complete their online evaluation.
+The pre-candidacy students will be contacted by the coordinators to schedule the in-person reviews with their mentors and the co-directors and to complete their online evaluation.
 The evaluation is used to track the student’s progress through the program.
 Please use the following link to the online Annual Spring Evaluation Tool to complete the in-person evaluation.

-If the student has completed residency requirements, established their dissertation committee, but has not yet advanced to the In-Candidacy status, the student’s committee chair will be responsible for the generation of the evaluation with the program Co-Directors.
+If the student has completed residency requirements, established their dissertation committee, but has not yet advanced to the In-Candidacy status, the student’s committee chair will be responsible for the generation of the evaluation with the program co-directors.

 If students advance to candidacy in winter or spring quarters, they do still need to participate in the in-person evaluation with the co-directors that year.
 However you will not need to complete and online evaluation tool.
 You just need to complete the Annual Doctoral Student Progress Review Form Word doc